FRC2706/2022-2706-SwerveSummer/README.md

 # Going to Kingston to test code
 Thank you to team 7480 Machine Mavericks once again.

+## Lessons Learned / Interesting things to note

+- SwerveControllerCommand is awesome.
+It uses the trajectory objects to control the X and Y then it controls the heading of the robot separately.
+- We had issues controlling the heading of the robot in auto.
+I think the gyro was not rotating the correct direction for SwerveControllerCommand but I'm not sure (it needed to be multiplied by -1 I think)
+- We took advantage of the gyro offset inside SwerveDriveOdometry for Teleop.
+Since we also set odometry to the start of an auto path it means we can start the robot at any angle and when teleop starts it's already correct.
+- The code given by SDS doesn't run a PID loop on the velocity of the wheel.
+I think this is important for SwerveControllerCommand because when it asks kinematics to go at 2 meters per second it expects it to do it perfectly (and adjust the position later if it's not perfect)
+- We only tuned the F and P of the velocity PID loop.
+It seemed to work just fine with only these 2 terms (it was achieving the desired velocity with only a tiny degree of error).
+- SDS code changes the status frame of Status_1_General to 250 ms of all 8 falcons running the modules.
+Status frames, from what I understand, affect how often the CAN bus gets updated with specific values.
+Status_1_General says it's the "Feedback for selected sensor on primary PID[0]."
+I was scared this would affect odometry with outdated wheel velocities and steering angles so we didn't add this to our code.

 ## Teleop
 After tuning the PIDF and IZone values for the drive and steering motors, kinematics worked great to control the robot in teleop.